Acute otitis media: why this pain in the ear?

 How to treat acute otitis media?

 In case of otitis, the doctor prescribes antibiotic treatment (amoxicillin or cephalosporin).
-“Ideally, you should wait 48 hours after the diagnosis of ear infection before prescribing an antibiotic because some ear infections heal spontaneously.
+“Ideally, you should wait 48 hours following the diagnosis of ear infection before prescribing an antibiotic because some ear infections heal spontaneously.
 But, in practice, this deadline is not often respected. observe Dr Juvanon.

 If this first treatment is not enough to cure the otitis, it is sometimes necessary to pierce the eardrum using a lancet to let the pus drain, which will quickly relieve the pain.
 During this paracentesis, a fluid sample is taken.
 The analysis will make it possible to precisely identify the germ responsible for the infection and to adjust the treatment.
 This paracentesis, which can be painful, has left bad memories in some people.
 But Dr Juvanon is reassuring: “Today, it is practiced less and less because the antibiotics prescribed as first-line treatment are generally effective. »